-The Local Agriculture Market Program (LAMP) is authorized by subtitle A of the Agricultural Marketing Act of 1946 (7 U.S.C. § 1621 et seq.) as amended under section 10102 of the Agriculture Improvement Act of 2018, Public Law 115-334 (2018 Farm Bill).
+The Local Agriculture Market Program (LAMP) is authorized by subtitle A of the Agricultural Marketing Act of 1946 (7 U.S.C. § 1627c), as amended.
 LAMP supports the development, coordination, and expansion of direct producer-to-consumer marketing, local and regional food markets and enterprises, and value-added agricultural products.
 The primary goals are to:

-- Connect and cultivate regional food economies through public-private partnerships; - Support the development of business plans, feasibility studies, and strategies for value-added agricultural production and local and regional food system infrastructure; - Strengthen capacity and regional food system development through community collaboration and expansion of mid-tier value chains; - Improve income and economic opportunities for producers and food businesses through job creation; and, - Simplify the application and the reporting processes for the grants administered under the Program.
+- Connect and cultivate regional food economies through public-private partnerships; - Support the development of business plans, feasibility studies, and strategies for value-added agricultural production and local and regional food system infrastructure; - Strengthen capacity and regional food system development through community collaboration and expansion of mid-tier value chains; - Improve income and economic opportunities for producers and food businesses through job creation; and - Simplify the application and the reporting processes for the grants administered under the Program.

 The Farmers Market and Local Food Promotion Program (FMLFPP), the Value-Added Producer Grants (VAPG) Program and the Regional Food Partnership Program (RFSP) are implemented under LAMP.
 FMLFPP and RSFP are administered by AMS and VAPG is administered by the Rural Business-Cooperative Service under Rural Development (RD).
 FMLFPP is administered in two components: Farmers Market Promotion Program (FMPP) and Local Food Promotion Program (LFPP).
-This RFA is for FMPP.
+This RFA is for LFPP.